 Inventory (70 NFRs): The IG says DoD can’t assure the “existence, completeness, and valuation” of its inventory.
 That causes the military services to, for example, buy extra spare parts that they might already have on hand.

 Real estate and other high-value property (100 NFRs): Similar to the spare parts problem, DoD can’t provide a full inventory of the facilities and military equipment it owns, including evidence of how they were paid for.

 Fund Balance with Treasury (60 NFRs): DoD can’t reconcile the funds its components believe they have available to spend with what’s actually in its accounts at the Treasury Department, the equivalent of balancing a checkbook.

 In a separate report issued last month, the IG said the department’s inability to reconcile its Treasury accounts makes it difficult to make well-informed spending decisions in any given year — especially in complex, intermingled accounts like the one shared by more than 100 separate “other Defense organizations” outside the military services.

 “Without a proper checkbook balance, the DoD’s spending decisions could result in an over- or underutilization of its appropriation,” the office wrote in a report describing the department’s broader management challenges.
 “For example, if a DoD component believes it will overspend its appropriation, it might not hire sufficient staff, make needed repairs, or maintain critical equipment.”

 Indeed, according to DoD’s own financial statement, the department ended fiscal year 2018 with $27.7 billion in unspent funds that expired on September 30; those funds generally can’t be used for any new spending in future years.
-Most of the money, $19 billion, was in DoD’s operations, readiness and support accounts, where funds must be used in the same year they’re appropriated.
+Most of the money, $19 billion, was in DoD’s operations, readiness and support accounts, where most of the funds must be used in the same year they’re appropriated.